 Since St. Louis College of Pharmacy's founding in 1864, we have been educating innovators and practitioners who are impacting health care locally, nationally and globally.
 We continue to build on our historic strengths as we prepare for an exciting future.

-Today, we are continuing the work of our founders as we take bold steps to become globally prominent in pharmacy and health care education, interprofessional patient-centered care, and collaborative research.
+Today, we are continuing the work of our founders as we take bold steps to become a globally prominent leader in pharmacy and health care education, interprofessional, patient-centered care and collaborative research.

 Enhancing Our Curriculum

-The College has co-founded the Center for Interprofessional Education with Goldfarb School of Nursing and Washington University School of Medicine to jointly educate students in the health professions to provide evidence-based, patient-centered interprofessional care.
+The College has co-founded the Center for Interprofessional Practice and Education with Goldfarb School of Nursing at Barnes-Jewish College and WUSM to jointly educate students in the health professions to provide evidence-based, patient-centered interprofessional care.

 Transforming our Campus

 In August 2015, the 213,000-square-foot, state-of-the-art Academic and Research Building and library was opened.
 In August 2017, construction was completed on the 193,000-square-foot Recreation and Student Center, marking the end of a two-phase consturction project that added more than 400,000 square feet of space to campus.

 These buildings, along with renovations to our existing facilities, provide world-class academic, professional, cultural and extracurricular experiences.
 They help us gain a competitive edge as we recruit and prepare the brightest minds of tomorrow.